plastilinn/docs/pages/sections/Segments.md

 ### 🔑#key segments - Paying Capacity

 💰rating: 35

 Evaluate the paying capacity of the target market segment and assess its potential for generating revenue and profitability.

 **💭 Questions**

-💭 #question What is the paying capacity of the target market segment?
+What is the paying capacity of the target market segment?

 **🚨 Risks**

 🚨Paying Capacity
 Lack of paying capacity in the target market segment can limit revenue generation and profitability.

 🚨mitigation strategy
 Assess the financial capability and willingness to pay of the target market segment.

 🚨contingency strategy
 Consider the potential for pricing strategies and customer affordability and evaluate the paying capacity of the target market segment.